cult-of-coders/meteor-tuts/source/chapters/3/intro.md

 Wow!
 So clean and so sexy!
 Much more readable.
 But are we there yet?
 Is this how the code should look?
 Not by far.

-But we did some good progress already, good job!
+But we made some good progress already, good job!
 We understood that separation of logic, makes the code manageable, easy to understand, and easier to test.

 So why do we say *not by far* ?